 Compliance With Federal Requirements

-For those that aren’t exempt, a 990-series form of some type will be required.
+For nonprofits that aren’t exempt, a 990-series form of some type will be required.
 Even the EZ version is pretty detailed, so it’s definitely not a DIY project.
-To handle your annual reporting you’ll need three things: an attorney to make sure your forms are in order, an accountant to make sure the numbers are right, and a CRM to hold all the financial data you’ll need for compliance.
+To handle your annual reporting, you’ll need three things: an attorney to make sure your forms are in order, an accountant to make sure the numbers are correct, and a CRM to hold all the financial data you’ll need for compliance.

-The Internet hasn’t just made nonprofit registration more confusing, it has also ushered in a new era of data compliance.
-Your donors trust you with a lot of sensitive information, and it’s up to you to protect it.
-That’s easier said than done when globally, we produce 2.5 quintillion bytes of data every day!
+The Internet has not only made nonprofit registration more confusing but also ushered in a new era of data compliance.
+Your donors trust you with sensitive information, and it’s up to you to protect it.
+That’s easier said than done when, globally, we produce 2.5 quintillion bytes of data every day!

-All that data is crossing domestic and international borders and encountering different regulations, requirements, and standards along the way.
-Three big ones may apply to you: the Payment Card Industry Data Security Standard, the General Data Protection Regulation, and the California Consumer Privacy Act.
+All that data crosses domestic and international borders and encounters different regulations, requirements, and standards along the way.
+Here are three big ones that may apply to you: the Payment Card Industry Data Security Standard, the General Data Protection Regulation, and the California Consumer Privacy Act.

 Payment Card Industry Data Security Standard (PCI DSS)